Inheritance tax in Australia. What to know

 Send money with Wise and you get the mid-market exchange rate, which means no surprise mark-up on your currency conversions.
 Fees are clear, shown upfront and secure.

 Wise is a specialist in sending large amounts overseas, securely.
 The added bonus is that with a sliding fee scale, the more you send, the more you save.
-The exchange rate is always based on the mid-market rate, similar to the one you’d see on Google.
+The exchange rate is always based on the mid-market rate.

 In Australia, Wise is regulated by the Australian Securities and Investments Commission (ASIC) and holds an Australian Financial Services Licence (AFSL number 513764).